rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 2. Elementwise multiply

-   The second kernel is the elementwise multiplu, which computes the product of two vectors and stores the result in a third, following the form `c[i] = a[i] * b[i]`.
-This involves a single floating-point multiply per element, or 1 FLOP per element.
-Since two inputs and one output must be moved for every result, the ratio of FLOPs to memory traffic is lower than SAXPY, placing this kernel deeper in the memory-bound regime.
+   The second kernel is elementwise multiply.
+It computes `c[i] = a[i] * b[i]`.
+Each step does one multiply, or 1 FLOP per element.
+The kernel moves two input vectors and one output vector for each result.
+This gives a lower FLOP-to-memory ratio than SAXPY.
+As a result, performance is more memory-bound.

 ```c++
 void elementwise_mult(const float* a, const float* b, float* c, size_t n) {